MikeBusuttil/kaggle/README.md

 - pull in how hot the market was at the time of sale (ie. inventory at the time, # bidders, etc.)
 - automate the comparison of fitting techniques, fitting plans, and data set splitting
 - investigate what to do with data (ie. NA's) that's in test data but not training data
+- see which houses are off by the most and what they all have in common to see if there's a column that's throwing things off

 ## questions

 - When encoding categorized data numerically (ie. Great: 2, average: 1, poor: 0)
   - Would it make a difference if I weighted the values (ie. Great: 2.5, average: 0.5, poor: 0.1)
-- When given a data set that can be segmented in 2
+- When given a data set that can be segmented in 2 (ie. houses with Garages vs houses without)
   - does it make sense to train 2 separate models?
+- Why does changing the SalePrice to float increase the error?